nagix/mini-tokyo-3d/docs/developer-guide/api/secrets.md

 ### **`odpt`** ([`string`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))

-Access token for the [Public Transportation Open Data Center](https://www.odpt.org/en/).
+Access token for the [Public Transportation Open Data Center](https://www.odpt.org/en/) API hosted at `api.odpt.org`.
+It is appended as a consumer key to [data source](./data-source.md) URLs on that host.
 If not specified, the default token will be used.

 ### **`tokyochallenge`** ([`string`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))